ProfAkymbo/kubernetes/README.md

-# kubernetes simple steps setup
+# kubernetes setup using kubeadm
 It is an open source platform used to deploy, manage and maintain a group of containers. it is an Ubuntu based platform.
 It is used most commonly together with Docker for better control of containerized applications.